-These are tried and tested by me and suit my needs, there may be better ones that suit other users, let me know if you find a good one.
+These are tried and tested by me and suit my needs, there may be better ones, let me know if you find a good one.
+Some of them are paid for, charges are usually low and if they are on this page I recommend the paid for version, but the choice is yours.

 I have provided links to the Google Play Store as some of the App names are fairly generic and I am recommending specific Apps.

-PasswdSafe – tool for storing your passwords, the HUGE advantage of this app is that there is a PC version as well.
+PasswdSafe – tool for storing and creating random string passwords, the huge advantage of this app is that there is a PC version as well.
 The encrypted password file/ vault can be dragged from your PC to your phone (or vica verca) and thereby keep both in sync.

 Touch Calendar – tool for viewing your calendars, free and paid for versions.

-Camera Zoom FX – best camera app I have found, add on frames and effects available too.
+Camera Zoom FX – camera app with add on frames and effects available too.
 Free and paid for versions.
 As built in cameras get better this may be overtaken as a required tool.

 Photo Editor – quite simply the best phone picture editor I have found, does everything you could need on the move including crop, resize, adjust (contrast etc), annotate with text and save as (non destructive to original).